cdwgen/cdwgen.github.io/redband-trout-hybridization/Sampling_Locations.md

 ## Map of sampling locations color coded by drainage/waterbody

-Click on any pie chart to see collection metadata.
+Click on any point to see collection metadata.

 <iframe
     src="/redband-trout-hybridization/assets/maps/sampling_locations_map.html"